Methodology

 We operate an opt-in lead service at /get-quotes.
 Buyers describe their requirements, see a live preview of the vendors that would receive their information, and must explicitly consent before anything is shared.
 We charge vendors a flat per-lead fee ($50–$75 per qualified lead) when their profile is matched and the buyer submits a request.

 The lead fee does not influence matching or rankings.
 Matching is driven solely by the buyer's selected criteria (frameworks, capabilities, industry, integrations, company size) scored against each vendor's public documentation using the same deterministic function that powers the Matchmaker.
-Vendors cannot pay to appear higher in match results, in directory pages, in "best of" lists, or in comparison verdicts.
+Vendors cannot pay to appear higher in match results, in editorial best-of lists, or in comparison verdicts.
+Featured slots affect directory listing order only and are always labeled.

-A buyer can email editorial@aicompliancevendors.com at any time to retract their request; we will ask any notified vendor to delete the information we forwarded.
+A buyer can email our contact form at any time to retract their request; we will ask any notified vendor to delete the information we forwarded.

 RFP broadcasts